jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Superior Spider-Man (MC)
 Set: Webheads
 **A Superior Hero**
 **A Superior Hero** represents Doc Ock's realization that Peter Parker's selflessness makes Peter the superior hero.
 When another character on your side is attacked, you may transform Superior Spider-Man into the Marvel Battles Level 2 Spider-Man with **Friendly Neighbor**, remove the defender from combat, and replace it with your new Spider-Man Main Character.
-Note: Spider-Man will keep all coutners, Equipment, effects, and orientation (ready/exhaused) that Superio
+Note: Spider-Man will keep all counters, Equipment, effects, and orientation (ready/exhausted) that Superior Spider-Man had.

 # Supreme Leader
 Set: S.H.I.E.L.D. vs. Hydra